 There were no kings in the early days of Sumerian civilisation; priests took on the roles of decision-making and organising.
 However, as the population grew, a wise and intelligent man was chosen as king.
 He would have managed everything that was not connected with the temple.
 The king would lead the army if necessary, ensured that roads stayed in good condition, and generally looked after law and order.

 Slavery was common; often slaves were defeated enemy soldiers.
-They had to do menial tasks such as cleaning the rubbish from the streets, and also worked in houses and on lands, being owned by wealthier families.
+They had to do menial tasks such as cleaning the rubbish from the streets.
+Slaves also worked in houses and on lands which were owned by wealthier families.

 Early writing – cuneiform

 We know so much about the Sumerians because they developed the first form of writing, which we call cuneiform.
 This was like little pictograms, or outlines of objects drawn on clay tablets.
 The clay was baked, and thus survived over the millennia.

 Cuneiform developed into a mixture of symbols and pictures, with the symbols representing certain syllables of words.
 If you want to know more about cuneiform writing, see Ancient Scripts: Sumerian.

 If you want to know about pre-history – that time before we have clear records – you can visit the page pre-historic times.
 To read about another important early society, see the page on Ancient Egyptians.

 Sumerian gods and goddesses – lots of information, and some pictures